mrodiduger/mrodiduger.github.io/_posts/2023-08-27-understanding-rsa.md

 # What is RSA ?

 RSA, or Rivest-Shamir-Adleman, is a public-key encryption system.
-It was introduced way back in 1977, making it quite old, but surprisingly, it's still widely used today (although it should not be used anymore) .
+It was introduced way back in 1977, making it quite old, but surprisingly, it's still widely used today (although it should not be used anymore[¹](https://blog.trailofbits.com/2019/07/08/fuck-rsa/)) .
 Now, you might be thinking, "Why write a blog post about an ‘ancient’ encryption method?"
 Well, that's a fair question.
 The thing is, RSA isn't just a relic – it's got an educational treasure trove.
 It's a great example of how the difficulty of prime factorization can be turned into a one-way function.

 First, we'll take a brief look at how RSA generates keys, encrypts, and decrypts data.
 Then, we'll explore the math behind it, which will help us grasp why RSA was designed the way it is.